-This report is organized into eight main chapters which are listed as follows:
+This thesis is organized into seven main chapters which are listed as follows:

-- Chapter one provides an introduction to the project, which outlines the problem, provides relevant background information, describes the key objectives and scope, and lists the organization of the report. - Chapter two consists of a review of the current literature related to ASR and DEF, and its effect on concrete structures.
-In addition, chapter two provides an outline of the structural assessment plan for this project. - Chapter three is a review of design factors affecting the pier experiments and structural assessment of the piers under investigation. - Chapter four provides details of the pier experimental program including cracking procedure, test specimen design, and testing. - Chapter five lists the results from the pier experimental program for all of the test specimens. - Chapter six attempts to provide some interpretation of the results by comparing the information listed in chapter five.
+- Chapter one provides an introduction to the project, which outlines the problem, provides relevant background information, describes the key objectives and scope, and lists the organization of the thesis. - Chapter two consists of a review of the current literature related to ASR and DEF, and its effect on concrete structures.
+In addition, chapter two provides an outline of the structural assessment plan for this project. - Chapter three is a review of design factors affecting the experiments and structural assessment of the piers under investigation. - Chapter four provides details of the experimental program including cracking procedure, test specimen design, and testing. - Chapter five lists the results from the experimental program for all of the test specimens. - Chapter six attempts to provide some interpretation of the results by comparing the information listed in chapter five.
 In addition, chapter six will provide an assessment of the current structural integrity of the piers in the San Antonio Y.

-- Chapter seven gives the recommendations for an assessment methodology for the cantilever bent cap. - Chapter eight provides conclusions reached as a direct result of this research study.
-It outlines ways in which these conclusions may be implemented regarding future research that may be conducted relating to this project or actions that may be taken regarding the existing structure.
+• Chapter seven provides conclusions reached as a direct result of this research study.
+It outlines ways in which these conclusions may be implemented on future research that may be conducted relating to this project or actions that may be taken regarding the existing structure.